wp-plugins/mailchimp-for-wp/readme.txt

 == Installation ==

+= Installing the plugin =
-1. In your WordPress admin panel, go to Plugins > New Plugin, search for "MailChimp for WP" and click "Install now"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for *MailChimp for WordPress* and click "Install now"
-1. Alternatively, download the plugin and upload the contents of mailchimp-for-wp.zip to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Alternatively, download the plugin and upload the contents of `mailchimp-for-wp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
 1. Set your MailChimp API key in the plugin settings.